Zin Mar Aung: Early life and education

 Zin Mar Aung was born on 14 June 1976 in Rangoon, Myanmar.
 She graduated with a degree in botany from the University of Distance Education, Yangon.

 Political career and movements

-Zin Mar Aung while a university student in the 1990s, became active in the opposition to Burma's military government.
+Zin Mar Aung, while a university student in the 1990s, became active in the opposition to Burma's military government.
 In 1998, she was arrested at a peaceful protest rally for reading a poem and statement calling on the military government to respect the results of elections.
 She was detained and convicted before a military tribunal, which did not permit her to be represented by an attorney.
 Zin Mar Aung was sentenced to 28 years in prison.
-She spent 11 years as a political prisoner, nearly nine years of which was in solitary confinement.
+She spent 11 years as a political prisoner, nearly nine years of which were in solitary confinement.
 In 2009, she was suddenly released from captivity and she resumed her civil society activities, She created a cultural impact studies group to spread the idea that Asian culture and democracy are compatible, as well as a self-help association for female ex-political prisoners and Yangon School of Political Science.